-Most children will still have asthma symptoms after they leave the hospital.
+Your child will probably still have asthma symptoms after leaving the hospital.
+These symptoms include:

-- Your child's wheezing and coughing may last for up to 5 days.
+- Wheezing and coughing that may last up to 5 days

-- Your child's sleeping and eating may take up to a week to return to normal.
+- Sleeping and eating that may take up to a week to return to normal

 Take Charge of Your Child's Asthma at Home

-You should know how to take your child's peak flow reading and what it means.
-See also: How to use your peak flow meter
+You should know how to take your child's peak flow reading and understand what it means.

 - Know your child's personal best number.

-- Know your child's peak flow reading that tells you their asthma is getting worse.
+- Know your child's peak flow reading that tells you if his or her asthma is getting worse.

-- Know your child's peak flow reading that shows you need to call their doctor.
+- Know your child's peak flow reading that means you need to call your child's doctor.

-Keep the phone number of your child's doctor or nurse with you.
+Keep the phone number for your child's doctor or nurse with you.